-If you are looking to escape for a few moments each afternoon after a busy day, you could certainly enjoy the Swiss Miss Café Blends Mocha and Swiss Miss Café Blends Caramel Macchiato on their own, but why not whip up a batch of these easy Pumpkin Chocolate Chip Blender Muffins to go with them!
+If you are looking to escape for a few moments each afternoon after a busy day, you could certainly enjoy some hot cocoa or cup of coffee alone, but why not whip up a batch of these easy Pumpkin Chocolate Chip Blender Muffins to go with them!

 This pumpkin muffin recipe truly is as easy as it comes!
 Everything is dumped into a blender and pureed until mixed, and from start to taking your first bite, made in less than 30-minutes!
 These muffins are a favorite fall treat, as they are perfectly spiced and have a delightful pumpkin to chocolate ratio.